ruscockney/scratch-game/readme.md

 ## Description ##

+- Implemented all the OPTIONALs
 - The program logs result json.
 So you can see it in CLI;
 - This version of game generates just 1 bonus symbol for every size of matrix.
 The needing amount of bonus symbols is not clear from issue.
 And I decided to generate 1 because there are just 1 bonus symbol in output example;
-- When program choose the best combination for same_symbol type in `SameSymbolsWinDetector.class` it compares by `count` from config.
+- When program choose the best combination for same_symbols type in `SameSymbolsWinDetector.class` it compares by `count` from config.
 For `LinearSymbolsWinDetector.class` I use `reward_multiplier` as comparator;
+- By logic of this program same_symbols and linear_symbols type of win combinations can't be in 1 group;
 - The program needs config validation, but I don't implement it;
 - It will be good to implement more complicated exception handling and logging.